What is it?

 No two people grieve in the same way and it’s wrong and dangerous to be too prescriptive about the stages of grief a person should go through.

-There is a helpful analogy in the deep sea diver.
-He goes down into unknown waters that are dark, mysterious, and dangerous and a huge weight of water pressing down on him.
+There is a helpful analogy in the deep sea diver: He goes down into unknown waters that are dark, mysterious, and dangerous, with a huge weight of water pressing down on him.
 In coming up to the surface and the light, he has to be very careful.
-If he comes up too quickly he will get the ‘bends’ (bubbles forming in the body) that can lead to paralysis and death.
+If he comes up too quickly he will get the “bends” (bubbles forming in the body) that can lead to paralysis and death.
 His ascent needs to vary depending on different conditions.